Close your eyes and think of ice cream. What do you see?

 Depending on where you live, that answer's going to vary.
 A lot.
 Because the world of ice cream is far more diverse than most of us think.
 Think all ice cream is soft, scoopable, and creamy?
 Meet sliceable gelato and spumoni; tacky Turkish dondurma, which stretches like melted mozzarella; or Indian kulfi, painstakingly cooked for hours before it's frozen in popsicle molds.

 This is a selective tour of the ice cream styles you'll find around the world, with a focus on all the different wonderful ways ice cream is made.
-We'll save ice cream desserts and novelties (sundaes, sandwiches, and the like) for another survey; instead, this tour is all about what really makes gelato different from ice cream, why Midwestern frozen custard is totally different from than how the FDA describes it, and how Thai street vendors are turning ice cream into finger food.
+We'll save ice cream desserts and novelties (sundaes, sandwiches, and the like) for another survey; instead, this tour is all about what really makes gelato different from ice cream, why Midwestern frozen custard is totally different from how the FDA describes it, and how Thai street vendors are turning ice cream into finger food.
 Get ready to learn more about ice cream than you ever thought there was to know.

 Hard Custard Ice Cream

 For most Americans reading this guide, this is what you think of when you think of ice cream.
 It's made with a heavy amount of cream for richness, and eggs for flavor, creaminess, and texture control.
 Then it's frozen hard after churning to form neat scoops.
 And it offers an ideal balance of richness, chewiness, and lightness in a single scoop.
-If you're just starting to make your own ice cream, this is the style you'll find in most every ice cream book released for the American market, and it's what you're being served at most premium American ice cream shops.
+If you're just starting to make your own ice cream, this is the style you'll find in almost every ice cream book released for the American market, and it's what you're being served at most premium American ice cream shops.

 If you listen to the FDA, this style of ice cream is called "frozen custard," and it requires a minimum of 10% butterfat and 1.4% egg yolk solids (which amounts to a couple egg yolks per quart).
 Most homemade recipes use way more butterfat and egg yolks than that, though, which is why homemade ice cream is so much richer than what you can buy in stores.